2000: Lewes store moved to 20-21 High Street and includes a coffee shop

-Today, Steamer Trading remains a proper family-owned and run company.
-You’ll still find Liz and David visiting our Alfriston shop and our head office is still based in Lewes.
-Like a family, we continue to grow, we’ve gained some new family members in recent years, with the addition of well established brands Kitchens Cookshop and Divertimenti who are experts in their local areas and will continue to thrive along with us at Steamer Trading.
+Today, Steamer Trading remains a proper family-owned company, our head office is still based in Lewes and like a family, we continue to grow.
+We’ve gained some new family members in recent years, with the addition of well established brands Kitchens Cookshop and Divertimenti who are experts in their local areas and will continue to thrive along with us at Steamer Trading.

 We care passionately about selecting the very best products for your kitchen and providing the most exceptional service for our customers, whether you have been a customer for 30 years or discovered one of our stores just last week we hope you continue to enjoy your visits to our stores, old or new.